Skip To Content

 Tag

 A tag is a label placed on a field in a GeoEvent Definition.
 Tags are similar to field aliases; they support consistency in expressions when different event definitions associate similar data with different field names.
-Several built-in tags identify the GeoEvent Server fields containing critical information such as a TRACK_ID or GEOMETRY.
+Several built-in tags identify the GeoEvent Server fields containing important information such as TRACK_ID or GEOMETRY.

 Track ID (TRACK_ID)